TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 Steps:

-Updates often retrigger adaptive bitrate changes, making 2.4GHz unusable.
+Updates can retrigger adaptive bitrate behaviour, making 2.4GHz connections unstable.

 Steps:

-After updates, EPG XML files can fail silently.
+After updates, old EPG XML sources can silently fail.

 Steps: